American Youth Soccer: Ron Quinn on What's Right and What's Wrong American Youth Soccer: Ron Quinn on What's Right and What's Wrong

 The National Youth License (NYL), created in 1996, was on the right path, as the first child-centered coaching education in the United States, and most likely, on the planet.
 It took the approach, that if we take care in the beginning, the end will take care of itself.

-Meaning that, if the first experience is not positive and growth enhancing, a child’s development and self-view could be delayed.
-The course was based on sound child development principles and integrated a holistic philosophy, that nothing happens in isolation.
+This means that if the first experience is not positive and growth-enhancing, a child’s development and self-view could be delayed.
+The course was based on sound child development principles and integrated a holistic philosophy, which states that nothing happens in isolation.

-It was the first course that introduced psychomotor, psychosocial, social-emotional and cognitive theories and practices, which have now become commonplace.
+It was the first course to introduce psychomotor, psychosocial, social-emotional, and cognitive theories and practices, which have now become commonplace.

-Unfortunately, the USSF have removed it from their coaching scheme.
+Unfortunately, the USSF has removed it from their coaching scheme.

 Diane Scavuzzo: What needs to change in youth soccer today?